spyder-ide/spyder-docs/doc/workshops/plugin-development.rst

 If you have ideas for plugin development feel free to contact us through the `Spyder-IDE`_ Github organization space.

-If you are interested in an introduction to scientific computing with Spyder, you can visit the workshop :doc:`Scientific Computing and Visualization with Spyder <../workshops/scientific-computing>`.
+If you are interested in an introduction to scientific computing with Spyder, you can visit the workshop :ref:`workshops-scientific`.

-If you are interested in an introduction to financial analysis with Spyder, you can visit the workshop :doc:`Financial Data Analysis with Spyder<../workshops/financial>`.
+If you are interested in an introduction to financial analysis with Spyder, you can visit the workshop :ref:`workshops-financial`.

 .. _Spyder-IDE: https://github.com/spyder-ide